pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 This section provides information on how to monitor and improve site performance with New Relic&reg;.

 <Alert title="Note" type="info">

-In the event that you encounter a permissions warning in New Relic while following the guide below, please reach out to customer support.
+ Please [contact support](/guides/support/contact-support/) if you encounter a permissions warning in New Relic while following the steps below.

 </Alert>

 ## Monitor and Improve Performance